 great places to visit off the beaten path.

 Jermyn Street is, personally, my favourite street to shop on.
 Located just steps from bustling Piccadilly Circus it offers a calm respite from the heavily touristed shops nearby.
 Along a short stretch of road between Regent Street and St. James’s Street you will find a wonderful array of small upscale shops catering mostly to men (though a few women’s items can be found!).
 It is a street that has a quintessentially British feel to it as it’s laden with shops that have sold their wares for hundreds of years (though not always in this location) and yet still offer a feeling of intimacy, discovery and uniqueness.
+If you want to buy simple but unique wedding ring for men try this blog Mens Tungsten Rings.
 With its welcome dearth of the ubiquitous High Street shops, you will find everything from haberdashers to Startifacts shaving accessories, and from tailored shirts to cheeses.

 History: In 1664 Henry Jermyn, Earl of St. Albans and former Ambassador to Paris and The Hague was granted land from Charles II in the area known as St James’s Field.
 His first development was St. James’s Square, a place that would be surrounded by approximately fourteen grand houses, with four streets – King Street, Charles Street, Duke Street and York Street – leading off from it.
 The newly completed development flourished and became a fashionable address from the outset.
 When Jermyn died in 1683 the core infrastructure was as we see it today.
 Because of his developments, Henry Jermyn is regarded as the ‘founder’ of London’s West End.